sahilrajput03/sahilrajput03/vim.md

 Restart Vim, and run the :PlugInstall statement to install your plugins.
 ```

+**Learning nerttree via command:**
-Learning nerttree via commadn: `:NERDTree` and press ? to turn on the Quick Help.
+-  `:NERDTree` and press ? to turn on the Quick Help.
+- Of course, your most complete source of information is the documentation: :help NERDTree.

 ```bash
 " ============================